 For the past years, I’ve been devouring books on church history.
 It’s not just out of curiosity nor being a marites that makes me want to pick up a book on this kind of topic.
 I received review copies that have this topic and this year had interesting new releases of church history.
 The treatment of the authors varies, but I usually get historical fiction and factual narratives.
 But in Redemption: The Church in Ancient Times brings the best of two worlds that will make kids open the book and dig in.

 Happy Friday!
 Here are some great quotes I would like to share from a book I finished,Contending for the Faith: The Story of the Westminster Assembly, by Joel Beeke and William Boekestein, published by Reformation Heritage Books.
 You can get your copy by clicking this link.

 “A church uses a confession to declare what it believes and teaches.
 The Bible is the source for all Christian faith, but it is not enough for us to say, “We believe the Bible.Many people claim to believe the Bible while denying what it teaches or disobeying its commands.
 The Westminster Confession sums up the teaching of God’s Word..”

 Neither judge a book by it’s title no matter how cool it is.

 I don’t easily give in to flashy book covers but when it comes to titles (and the author) I get too excited when I hear those stand out titles of the book.
 It serves like a cover too and things to expect.
 However, there are those whose content doesn’t live up to what the title is.

-Here’s s some great quotes I got from a book I recently finished, Cultural Contextualization of Apologetics by Matt W. Lee published by Wipf and Stock Publishers.
+Good day!
+Here’s some great quotes I would like to share from a book I recently finished, The Biblical World of Gender, a collection of essays by today’s respected Bible scholars, edited by Celina Durgin and Dru Johnson, published by Cascade Books, an imprint of Wipf and Stock Publishers.
 You can get your copy, both physical and digital by following this link.